Alluxio/alluxio/docs/en/api/POSIX-API.md

 Note that these changes should be done before the mounting steps.

 JNR-Fuse targets low concurrency workloads, so the default client configuration normally is enough.
-JNI-Fuse requires fine-tuning when running under multi-threads concurrency deep learning workloads.
+JNI-Fuse requires fine-tuning when running under highly concurrent deep learning workloads.

-The following client options are useful in some machine learning workloads using JNI-Fuse shared by community users.
+The following client options are found useful when running deep learning workloads against Alluxio JNI-Fuse.
 If you find other options useful, please share with us via [Alluxio community slack channel]((https://slackin.alluxio.io/)) or [pull request]({{ '/en/contributor/Contributor-Getting-Started.html' | relativize_url}}).